superfly/docs/getting-started/troubleshooting.html.md

 flyctl config env
 ```

-## _Is your buildpack-based app failing to deploy?_
+## _Did your buildpack-based deploy stop working?_

 First of all, we think using a [Dockerfile](https://fly.io/docs/languages-and-frameworks/dockerfile/) rather than buildpacks is more reliable and faster to deploy.
+If possible, making the switch is probably a good idea!

-That's because buildpacks come with lots of dependencies to be able to build different app stacks rather than just what you need.
-On top of that, we've seen buildpack providers upgrade the image on dockerhub and things Stop Working (even with no code changes on your app).
-Fly launch already generates Dockerfiles for [many](https://fly.io/ruby-dispatch/rails-on-docker/) [popular](https://fly.io/docs/elixir/getting-started/#generate-the-app-and-deploy-with-postgres) [frameworks](https://fly.io/docs/django/getting-started/#provision-django).
+That's because buildpacks come with lots of dependencies to build different stacks rather than just what you need.
+On top of that, we've seen buildpack providers upgrade the image on Docker Hub and things Stop Working (even with no code changes on your app).
+Running `fly launch` already generates Dockerfiles for [many](https://fly.io/ruby-dispatch/rails-on-docker/) [popular](https://fly.io/docs/elixir/getting-started/#generate-the-app-and-deploy-with-postgres) [frameworks](https://fly.io/docs/django/getting-started/#provision-django).

-That said, one option is to try using a fixed SHA so the build is reproducible.
-For example, `heroku/buildpacks:20` uses Github Actions for pushing new images and the SHA256 can be found on their [Build, Publish, Test action](https://github.com/heroku/builder/actions/runs/4684001790/jobs/8299757439).
-Finding and using a known-good build (example):
+That said, if the build used to work, then you can try using a previous, fixed buildpack version so it's is back on a known good state.
+For example, `heroku/buildpacks:20` uses Github Actions for pushing new images and the SHA256 can be found on their [Build, Publish, Test action](https://github.com/heroku/builder/actions/workflows/build-test-publish.yml), under [publish](https://github.com/heroku/builder/actions/runs/4716033755/jobs/8363446103).
+After finding a working build, use `@sha256:{digest}` to pin your app to that version.
+Example:

 ```
 [build]
   builder = "heroku/buildpacks@sha256:4b3478410cb52c480c77f18a26a0c88cfc7e23c259df4ca833e0500215ab5535"
 ```

-instead of the most recent one might help fixing deploys that stopped working for no good reason.